 For sector-specific information, visit Sector-Specific Materials.

-Higlighted below are guidance materials and toolkits that have been developed by international or national development organizations to mainstream gender into infrastructure projects.
+Highlighted below are guidance materials and toolkits that have been developed by multilateral development banks (MDBs) to integrate gender into infrastructure projects.

 African Development Bank (AfDB)

 - Checklist for Gender Mainstreaming in the Infrastructure Sector, The African Development Bank (AfDB), 2009 - The purpose of this checklist is to provide a tool for effective mainstreaming of gender in infrastructure programs and projects to ensure that planning, design, implementation, monitoring and evaluations of infrastructure projects are gender-sensitive and -responsive.

 Asian Development Bank (ADB)

 - Lao PDR - Guidelines and Checklists for Gender in Public-Private Partnerships in Lao PDR - Grant 0309 (Draft) - The development of this publication was supported by the Asian Development Bank (ADB).
 The ADB provides comprehensive guidelines and checklists for mainstreaming gender into its supported projects and encourages the design of Gender Action Plans (GAPs) within them.
 The draft contains guidelines and checklists together with training tools that are more tailored towards PPP projects, e.g., a sample checklist for integrating gender in legal and regulatory impact assessments (PPP Legal Frameworks Checklist) and a matrix tool useful for assessing the potential gender impacts of the proposed PPP pilot projects during its implementation stage and for formulating the strategies and measures to mitigate or avoid negative impacts (PPP Pilot Project Gender Impact Assessment Checklist).
 For a similar approach, see also Philippines - National Government Public-Private Partnership Manual, National Government of the Philippines, draft version as of 4 August 2014